pianosounds/HeteroPush/README.md

 ***/experiments/exp_dataset/pred_results*** including inference results and ***/experiments/exp_dataset/results*** including init filtering policy of heterogeneous filters.

-To train a new scheduler, you just need to set up the parameters, train&test options and configs set up the parameters, train&test options and configs and run:
+To train a new scheduler, you just need to set up the parameters, train&test options and configs, run:

 ```
   python run_schedule.py